Insurance & Costs

 The amount listed is not necessarily reflective of your actual financial responsibility.
 The amount collected by our hospital can be less than the amount on this list based on patient-specific discounts based upon financial need and other considerations as listed on the Financial Assistance Policy.

 This discussion with your insurer or the hospital is an important step because many factors affect an individual’s financial responsibility for the cost of hospital care, including:

 - If an individual has insurance, and under which insurer and plan he or she is covered;

 - Individual qualifications for additional financial assistance from the facility;

 Factors specific to each patient’s care and needs, such as:

 - Additional testing required or recommended by your provider, and

 You may reach a financial counselor by calling 479-229-6180.
 Ask your financial counselor about payment options and financial assistance.

-All Hospitals operating within the United States are required to make public a list of the Hospital’s standard charges.
+All Hospitals operating within the United States are required to make public a list of the Hospital’s list of charges.